ajanet1993/8086/Information seeking/Five Millennium Catalog of Solar Eclipses.md

  2. Analyze the past occurences group by year and location.
  3. Estimate the average duration of the eclipse.

-### References
+### Citations

+    NASA - Key to Catalog of Solar Eclipses
-1. Bretagnon P., Francou G., "Planetary Theories in rectangular and spherical variables: VSOP87 solution", Astron.
-Astrophys., vol. 202, no. 309 (1988).
+    Key to Catalog of Solar Eclipses ...
+"Planetary Theories in rectangular and spherical variables: VSOP87..

-2. Brown, E. W., Tables of the Motion of the Moon, Yale University Press, New Haven, 1919.
+    Brown, E.W.
+Tables of the Motion of the Moon Yale University Press, New Haven CT, 1919.
+Brown, E.W. and...

-3. Chapront, J., Chapront-Touze, M. and Francou, G., "A new determination of lunar orbital parameters, precession constant and tidal acceleration from LLR measurements", Astron.
-Astrophys., vol. 387, pp 700-709 (2002).
+### Source